 Some collection agencies will perform collection services for a flat fee paid upfront.
 Usually, the services are very specific to control costs.
 However, the price varies and often depends on how many accounts you plan to submit under your agreement.

-For instance, IC System’s version of this charges a flat fee for anywhere from $9 to $14.50 per account, depending on how many accounts you want to submit.
+For instance, IC System charges a flat fee for anywhere from $9 to $14.50 per account, depending on how many accounts you want to submit.
 Each account receives a series of three letters in this plan, and your office receives 100% of any dollars recovered.

 After the letter series under the flat fee plan, which is the first of two phases, there’s an optional contingency-based phase with more intensive collection efforts that follow.

-For instance, most businesses want credit reporting on past-due accounts, but not all agencies credit report.
-Among those that do, some may include credit reporting services with the cost of collection; others may charge an added fee for that service.
+For instance, most businesses want credit reporting on past-due accounts, but not all agencies provide them.
+Among those that do, some may include credit reporting services with the cost of collection; others charge an added fee.
 The same is true of credit monitoring, which allows the agency to watch a consumer’s credit report for signs that indicate an ability to pay.
 Other services such as attorney handling and skiptracing may incur additional costs as well.

 If you’re still weighing your options, remember that debt collection is a vital step to revenue recovery for the financial health of your business.